shabin5785/LearnAngularJS/Doc_2.md

 - source maps allow us to map TS files to correspoding js files

 -to pass data between components : create a property in receiving component of the type of data it should recieve.
 Then from teh calling or invoking component pass data as attribute to the second component.
-All attributes are by default accessible within the component. so
+All attributes are by default accessible within the component. so make it a property and expose to outside using @input

 <app-server-comp *ngFor="let c of students" [elements]="c"></ app-server-comp>
-Above create an attribute named "elements" in the app-server-comp.
+Above create an attribute named "elements" in the app-server-comp. append @Input (), decorator before the attribute as well.

+This can done only when parent needs to send data to child components..